vuillaut/TechRadar/CONTRIBUTING.md

 - **General contributions**: You can also contribute by [reporting issues](https://github.com/EVERSE-ResearchSoftware/TechRadar/issues/new/choose), suggesting improvements, or providing feedback on the TechRadar dashboard.
 - **Joining the curation team**:  If you are interested in actively participating in the curation of the TechRadar, you may join the team.
 Please contact us via the [GitHub issues](https://github.com/EVERSE-ResearchSoftware/TechRadar/issues/new/choose).

+If you have doubts about a potential contribution, you may consider opening [an issue](https://github.com/EVERSE-ResearchSoftware/TechRadar/issues) or [discussion](https://github.com/EVERSE-ResearchSoftware/TechRadar/discussions) to discuss the matter before starting to implement anything.

 ## Research Quality Tools and Services Catalog

 You may propose to modify the content of TechRadar content by opening a pull request to add new tools and services or update existing entries.